 The race consists of 12 stages, divided between females (5 stages) and males (stages 7).
-If a man participates at a female stage, a time penalty will be given (see race regulations (Dutch only)).
+If a man participates at a female stage, a time penalty will be given (see race regulations).
 After the end of the race, all times and penalties will be summed to a total time.
 This time will determine the winner of the Veluweloop.

 Start, Sports centre de Bongerd